There are never enough positive examples of what is possible after the loss of your spouse, and my guest today is here to illuminate exactly that.

 While spinning in the numbing and buffering I think we can all relate to, Debbie experienced the destruction of her career and relationships along the way.
 But she’s since used her loss as an opportunity to work on loving herself, to redefine her life and her values, and she’s here to let us in on her journey.

-Welcome to The Widowed Mom Podcast, episode 132, Widows Like Us: An Interview with Debbie Sinagoga.
+Welcome to The Widowed Mom Podcast, episode 132, Widows Unfiltered: An Interview with Debbie Sinagoga.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St. Germain.

 Hey there.
 Welcome to another episode of the podcast.
 I’ve got another interview for you today.
 I don’t think we can ever get enough positive examples of what is possible after losing your spouse, and so I’m never going to get tired of doing these interviews.

 And I think you’ll sense it in the interview with Debbie, but from where I sit, it’s just been really fun to watch her change.
 It’s always fun for me to watch clients change, especially her self-confidence and self-concept grow and improve, it’s just really rewarding for me as a coach.

 So I really hope you enjoy this interview with Debbie.
 Before we get to that, I know I promised you an update on the event I had at my house a couple weeks ago.
 It was amazing.
 Yeah, it was just amazing.
 There was a moment where we were all sitting in my basement and we were kind of towards the end of the day.
 We had 11 people come in, Mom Goes On graduates, Mom Goes On Masters members from all over the country, one even from Canada, and we just did a whole day of pampering and sharing stories.